tpascarella/sr50/docs/problems.md

 They were fortunate enough to live in an era where a Bachelor's degree was enough to get you a good job at a good company, and you could be sure you'll have job security and a pension for the rest of your life.
 That is not the world my generation (Gen Z) will grow old in.

-### What makes you think everything will be solved at 65?
+### - Why do you think everything will be solved, at 65?

 ![Age](/img/meme-decades-of-work.svg)